apitestbase/apitestbase.github.io/_docs/en/http-database-integration-unit-testing.md

 Check section [Sample Test Case](#sample-test-case) if you are eager to see what the test case looks like.

 The example uses SQL Server database, but in the real world it can be any brand of database.
-The way of doing test isolation and test case creation is similar, with some differences in detailed techniques.
+The way of doing test isolation, database test data preparation and test case creation is similar, with some differences in detailed techniques.

 ## Test Isolation
 ### Use Stub Database Endpoint